 Available for: Android only.

-The title with too many ‘A’s screams right away about the breath-taking stunts that await you, and Google Cardboard is good enough.
+The title with too many ‘A’s screams right away about the breath-taking stunts that await you, and Google Cardboard kit is good enough for it.
 A a custom version of the game with the screaming name also, designed specifically for VR headsets.

 Cool features: In the process you have to make instant decisions – do you stroll around those girders to earn more kisses or glide along the side of the skyscraper for hugs?
 Then you fall down and can spray paint government buildings for more points.